- Posted by Multi-Care Medical

 In many cases after surgery, it is entirely possible to stay in shape and stay physically active.
 After their doctor informs a patient of any physical limitations one of the best things they can do is consult a physical therapist.

-When a patient needs post-surgery assistance to aid in their recovery, Multi-Care Medical can help.
+When a patient needs post-surgery assistance to aid in their recovery, Multi-Care Medical’s offices in Pembroke Pines, Naples, Cape Coral, and Fort Myers can help.
 With years of experience our licensed professionals can aid in physical recovery and fitness following a surgical procedure.
-Please schedule a consultation with us at one of our convenient locations in Pembroke Pines, Fort Myers or Cape Coral, Florida.